blsrofe/sitter-swap/README.md

 This is a capstone project for the Turing School of Software and Design Backend Program.
 The goal of the project was to learn a new language.

 Sitter Swap is tool to bring dog owners together to help reduce the cost of pet sitting and boarding.
-After creating an account, make requests for other users to watch their dogs while they are on vacation.
+After creating an account, user can make requests for other users to watch their dogs while they are on vacation.
 Users can also apply to a request to dog sit for another user.
 Users have access to a profile page to add information about their dogs and a dashboard to view the status of trip requests and view messages from other users.

 This is the frontend for the project.
 The backend repo can be found at https://github.com/blsrofe/sitter-swap-api